What can I do if my visa is refused?

 What you can do next and how LawConnect can help

-Obtain a full copy of the decision letter and carefully review all reasons provided for the refusal
+People often look at a full copy of the decision letter and the reasons provided for the refusal.

-Check whether you have a right to request an administrative review through the relevant review body
+People often consider whether there is a right to request an administrative review through the relevant review body.

-Gather any new evidence or updated information that may address the reasons for the refusal
+People often look at whether new evidence or updated information may relate to the reasons for the refusal.

-Explore whether a bridging visa might allow you to remain in Australia while you pursue your options
+People often explore whether a bridging visa might allow them to remain in Australia while pursuing options.

-Assess whether your circumstances have changed in ways that could support a new application or review request
+People often assess whether their circumstances have changed in ways that could support a new application or review request.

 How LawConnect can help

-Receiving a visa refused notice can feel overwhelming, and understanding whether you have options is not always straightforward.
+Receiving a visa refused notice can feel overwhelming, and whether options exist is not always straightforward.
 Many people are uncertain about what a visa cancellation might mean for their circumstances, or whether challenging the decision is worth pursuing.

 LawConnect provides personalised legal information through our AI legal assistant.
 You can use our tool to explore general information about the visa appeal process, visa cancellation concerns, and the range of options that may be available depending on your circumstances.
 Our AI can help you understand the landscape and what questions to ask.

-However, only a licensed immigration lawyer can provide legal advice tailored to your specific situation and advise on the best course of action for you.
+However, only a licensed immigration lawyer can provide legal advice tailored to a person's specific situation and advise on options available to them.
 We can connect you with experienced immigration lawyers who specialise in visa refusals and appeals.
-They can review your case, assess your prospects of success, and guide you through the review or appeal process if that is the right path for you.
+Immigration lawyers generally review a person's case, assess prospects of success, and explain the review or appeal process where relevant.

 Not sure what your options are?